lyndon025/playtested/src/content/article/2023-02-08-its-up-to-our-party-of-cute-princesses-to-save-the-world-in-this-jrpg--asdivine-saga---fu.md

 ---
-title: "it's up to our party of cute princesses to save the world in this JRPG | Asdivine Saga - Full Review"
+author: lyndonguitar
+category: Review
-description: "Asdivine Saga is another Retro-JRPG in the likes of classic Final Fantasy games like FFV and FFVI, The latest standalone entry in the somewhat popular and at the same time obscure retro-style JRPG series Asdivine."
+description: Asdivine Saga is another Retro-JRPG in the likes of classic Final Fantasy games like FFV and FFVI, The latest standalone entry in the somewhat popular and at the same time obscure retro-style JRPG series Asdivine.
+featured: false
 pubDate: 2023-02-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "[premium]-rpg-asdivine-saga"]
+tags:
-featured: false
+- taptap
+- '[premium]-rpg-asdivine-saga'
-thumb: "/images/reviews/2023-02-08-its-up-to-our-party-of-cute-princesses-to-save-the-world-in-this-jrpg--asdivine-saga---fu-0.avif"
+thumb: /images/reviews/2023-02-08-its-up-to-our-party-of-cute-princesses-to-save-the-world-in-this-jrpg--asdivine-saga---fu-0.avif
+title: it's up to our party of cute princesses to save the world in this JRPG | Asdivine Saga - Full Review
 ---

 <div class="gallery">